Picnic: Political picnics

 The image of picnics as a peaceful social activity can be used for political protest.
 In this context, a picnic functions as a temporary occupation of significant public territory.
 A famous example is the Pan-European Picnic held on both sides of the Hungarian/Austrian border on 19 August 1989 as part of the struggle towards German reunification; this mass meal led indirectly to the collapse of the Soviet Union.

 On Bastille Day 2000, as a Millennium celebration, France created "l'incroyable pique-nique" (the incredible picnic), which stretched 1000 km from the English Channel to the Mediterranean, along the Méridienne verte.

+Church picnics

+Various religious denominations host annual church picnics for their congregation and local community.
+These picnics traditionally take place from August to mid-October when church members and the community socialize over food, conversation and games.
+In 1937, the Congregational Church of New York hosted 2,000 for its 41st annual event.
+American psychologist and newspaper columnist Dr George W. Crane once wrote that Christ held the first church picnic when he asked his disciples to feed the 5,000 who gathered to hear him speak.

 Types of contemporary picnic food

 Contemporary picnics for many people involve simple food.
 In The Oxford Companion to Food, Alan Davidson offers hard-boiled eggs, sandwiches and pieces of cold chicken as good examples.
 In America, food writer Walter Levy suggests that 'a picnic menu might include cold fried chicken, devilled eggs, sandwiches, cakes and sweets, cold sodas, and hot coffee'.

 Picnics are traditionally eaten at Glyndebourne Opera during the interval and Roden proposes a Champagne Menu, as made by the Argentinian pianist Alberto Portugheis: Mousse de Caviare, Chaudfroid de Canard, Tomatoes Farcies and Pêches aux fraises (caviare mousse, cold duck, stuffed tomatoes and peaches and strawberries).